Simon Wellings (alias)

 In those circumstances, the interference which it would cause with his right to respect for private and family life would not be proportionate or justified under Article 8(2) of the European Convention.

 Curiously, the Inquiry website lists Wellings time in the SDS as 2001 to 2007, and his targets as Globalise Resistance, the Socialist Worker Party and the Dissent! network.
-Though it has been rumoured that Wellings seen at the Stirling Eco-village protest site during the G8 counter-mobilisation, this remains unconfirmed.
-He is not otherwise known to have participated in Dissent and his role may have included being back office staff for the later part of this period.
+Though it has been rumoured that Wellings was seen at the Stirling Eco-village protest site during the G8 counter-mobilisation, this remains unconfirmed and to date (June 2018) no one we have spoke to recalls his participation in the Dissent! network.